 - Pour into 2 greased and floured 8" pans and bake at 325 degrees for 25 to 30 minutes or until a toothpick inserted in the center comes out clean or with just a few crumbs

 - *Also works well for cupcakes!
-For cupcakes, bake at 350 degrees for 20 to 24 minutes
+For cupcakes, bake at 350 degrees for 18 to 20 minutes or until a toothpick inserted into the center comes out clean or with just a few crumbs attached.

 I have another secret for a super moist cake that I want to share with you.
 I do this step whenever possible for both scratch cakes as well as doctored cake mix recipes.